GachiRex/PGZ-Disk-Reader/README.md

 # PGZ-Disk-Reader
 A very basic forensic tool.
 Please note that this tool is for very specific use, i.e. it assumes that the disk it reads is FAT-16 only and contains a deleted '.txt' file (analysis of deleted content is not flexible).
+The sample image disk alongside the reader (*Sample_1.dd*) is the disk against which the program was used --and developed for.

 ### Partition information:
 - Display the number of partitions on the disk and for each partition display the start sector, size of partition and file system type.